MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 ## Business decisions

 Before you set up your Auto attendants and Call queues, there are some decisions that you should make about how to use these features in your business.
-These decisions will determine the settings that you choose when you configure your Auto attendants and Call queues.
+These decisions determine the settings you choose when configuring your Auto attendants and Call queues.

 Document your answers to these questions and provide the information to the administrator doing the configuration.